Skip to main content

 Location operator

-Another way we filter down the results is by using the location operator.
-Go back to the Topics stage of the setup, and type in AND LOCATION and then any countries you want the content to come from.
-In this example, I want to collect mentions from the UK only, but you can add as many countries as you like.
+Another way we can reduce the number of results collected is by using the Location Operator.
+Go back to the Topics stage of the search setup, and type in AND LOCATION and then list any countries you want the content to come from.
+In the below example, you are choosing to collect mentions from the UK only, but you can add as many countries as you like.

-If we then click through to the Summary stage, we can see that 274k mentions have been collected from the past month, with the location operator added:
+If we then click through to the Summary stage, we can see that now 274k mentions would have been collected if this search were running, was a result of the location operator being added.

-In conjunction to the location operator, you can also add in the sample operator to the boolean and this will further reduce the volume of data.
+You can also combine the location operator with the sample operator and this will further reduce the volume of data collected in your search.

-🚨 Important: We are not able to get location data for the following data sources: Instagram, Reddit and YouTube.
+🚨 Important: We are not able to get location data for the following data sources: Instagram and YouTube.

 Language operator

-Similar to the location operator, we also have the language operator available which you can add to your boolean to see results from a particular language.
-Simply type in AND LANG and then an opening bracket, then a list of all the different languages will appear for you to choose from:
+Similar to the Location Operator, we also have the language operator available which you can add to your boolean to see results from a particular language.
+Simply type in AND LANG in the editor, followed by an opening bracket, then a list of all the different languages will appear for you to select, as shown below:

 Exclusion operator